VeritasVault-ai/vv/src/vv.Domain/Docs/Domains/Integration/README.md

 * All modules expose well-defined, documented interfaces (OpenAPI/ABI)
 * Cross-chain, bridge, and oracle modules are plug-and-play, versioned, and sandboxed
 * Analytics pipelines and data lake are extensible for compliance, AI/ML, and audit use
+* Financial models integrate with existing analytics pipelines and data sources
 * Integration/adapter APIs support versioning, fallback, and safe degradation

 ---